Today's featured

 - Imports

-- Imported Commodities: natural gas, refined petroleum, electricity, cars, packaged medicine (2022)note: top five import commodities based on value in dollars
+vaccines, packaged medicine, plastic products, cars, motorcycles and cycles (2022)note: top five import commodities based on value in dollars

 - Exports